ober73/elk-stack/README.md

 - **Not suitable for production** - lacks authentication, encryption, and proper security configurations
 - **Resource usage** - Monitor your system resources as ELK can be memory-intensive

-## 🤝 Contributing

-Found an issue or have suggestions?
-Feel free to:
-- Reach out via the blog comments
 ---